gmake clean and "job" directory

 From now on in that test release you will always pick up your edited version of the evd_services.fcl file.
 When new parameters are added in the base release, you will be blind to them causing the display to not start.
 This is just one example.
 Similar examples where reconstruction is performed are potentially even more confusing.

-#1 Updated by Mark Messier over 7 years ago
+#1 Updated by Mark Messier about 8 years ago

 - Priority changed from Normal to Low